MeganNyhan/CI_PP5_SALT/README.md

 ### Testing User Stories

-    1."As a user of the site, I want to be able to Browse through content on the website."
+    1."As a user of the site, I want to be able to view the products available to buy."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Home section of blog post site| The user can scroll through the content uploaded by the site admin| The user can browse through the content on the site| Works as expected|